digitalgreenorg/coco/readme.md

 header	HTML
 	Template

-borrow_attributes	dictionary	It denotes the attribute that the inline formís
+borrow_attributes	dictionary	It denotes the attribute that the inline form's
 		entity needs to borrow from the main entity.